moralescastillo/mysite/blog/_posts/2020-11-08-excel-personal-onedrive-python.md

 ---
 layout: post
-title: Importing Excel Files from a Personal OneDrive
+title: Importing Excel Files from a Personal OneDrive in Python
+tags: python onedrive
 ---